Check out the latest advice, service disruptions, information and support about Coronavirus

 Updating the Commissioning and Market Management Team

 Providing us with accurate information as soon as you are able to will allow us to manage this situation to the best of our ability, and effectively identify where there is the most critical need.

-Guidance from Public Health England, including infection prevention and control in healthcare settings, can be found here.
+Public Health England has published guidance, including on infection prevention and control in healthcare settings.

 Public Health England has also published posters in various formats to be displayed at entrances to hospitals, GP practices and community pharmacies and other settings to provide people with advice on what to do if they have the symptoms of COVID-19.